 Since then I've cooked or judged food on many TV shows.
 Most notably I finished runner-up on Season 11 of Food Network Star in 2015, wowing judges with my Cajun and deep-fried cuisine.

 Now I serve as a chef at pop-up dinners, private events, and cooking demonstrations at conferences, conventions and festivals.
-I cater huge parties at breweries, wedding rehearsal dinners, corporate tailgate parties and company holiday parties.
-In July 2016 I had the honor to cook a dinner at the historic James Beard House in NYC.
+I cater huge parties at breweries, wedding rehearsal dinners and receptions, corporate tailgate parties and company holiday parties.
+In July 2016 I had the honor to cook a dinner at the historic James Beard House in NYC and got invited back to be part of a group dinner with some of my Food Network Star castmates in 2018.
 I also currently host small, supper club dinners for up to 12 in Baton Rouge.
 If you'd like to hire me to cook, whether it is at your house for an anniversary party or for a crowd of thousands, please feel free to reach out.